MomenMushtaha/MessageAI/README.md

 1. **Create a Firebase Project**
    - Go to [Firebase Console](https://console.firebase.google.com/)
    - Create a new project or use an existing one
-   - Register your iOS app with bundle ID: `LAEF.whatsapp-clone`
+   - Register your iOS app with bundle ID: `LAEF.MessageAI`

 2. **Download GoogleService-Info.plist**
    - In Firebase Console, download the `GoogleService-Info.plist` file